choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

 This is naturally more complicated than configuring a single broker.

-Designing your broker network's topology is beyond the scope of this documentation (exception: we note that you should [turn on persistence](#persistence) if it's a ring).
-See [the ActiveMQ docs][NetworksOfBrokers] or [the Fuse docs][fuse_cluster] for more info.
+Designing your broker network's topology is beyond the scope of this reference.
+The [ActiveMQ Clusters guide](/mcollective/reference/integration/activemq_clusters.html) has a brief description of an example network; see [the ActiveMQ docs][NetworksOfBrokers] or [the Fuse docs][fuse_cluster] for more detailed info.
 For our purposes, we assume you have already decided:

 * Which ActiveMQ brokers can communicate with each other.
 * What kinds of traffic should be excluded from other brokers.